AmirhosseinOlyaei/logseq/pages/MSIMBO - Intro to Computing.md

 	- !yt create a ... #search in youtube
 	- sponsorblock #extension chrome
 	- DF tube #extension chrome
--
+	- #search shareX download.
+Create a live gif link for windows -
 - in #vscode drag #css tab to the side of window to have side by side windows with html
 - #CSS file comments: